 The University's central Web site is produced by the Office of University Communications.
 The Web Communications Group has the responsibility of defining the content, look, feel, interface, links, information architecture, and navigation of the University's official home pages.

-Zach Wheat is the Lead University Webmaster and Director of Web Communications and has responsibility for management, content, and design of the top-level and second-level pages and associated functions and technologies of the University of Virginia Web site (www.virginia.edu).
-The staff of web developers, including Jonelle Kinback, Christina Meyer, Lana Elam, Carey Hill help maintain the University's home page and unit Web pages.
+Carol Keese is the Deputy Chief of Marketing at University Communications and has responsibility for management, content, and design of the top-level and second-level pages and associated functions and technologies of the University of Virginia Web site (www.virginia.edu).
+The staff of web developers, including Jonelle Kinback and Christina Meyer, help maintain the University's home page and unit Web pages.

 Home page Policies